Professional practice

 Arbitration & related court applications

-Christina’s experience in this area includes:
+Christina’s experience includes:

 • Republic of Mozambique v Privinvest Shipbuilding & Ors, in relation to successful applications by a sovereign state in the Commercial Court to enforce four arbitral awards (as a pupil, assisting Ciaran Keller KC).